iotaledger/hornet/documentation/docs/getting_started/nodes_101.md

 Like any distributed system, nodes in an IOTA network synchronize their databases with other nodes called neighbors to form a single source of truth.

 When one node, no matter where it is in the world, receives a message, it will try to _gossip_ it to all its neighbors.
-This way, all nodes will eventually see all the messages, and store them in their local databases.
+This way, all of the nodes will eventually see all the messages, and store them in their local databases.

 To synchronize, nodes in IOTA networks use milestones.
 If the node has the history of messages that a milestone references, that milestone is solid.
 Therefore, nodes know if they are synchronized if the index of their latest solid milestone is the same as the index of the latest milestone that it has received.

 When a node is synchronized, it then has enough information to decide which transactions it considers confirmed.

 ## Deciding Which Messages Are Confirmed

-All messages remain in a pending state until the node is sure of their validity.
-For a definition of a message, see [Messages, payloads, and transactions](https://wiki.iota.org/chrysalis-docs/guides/developer#messages-payloads-and-transactions).
+Messages remain pending until the node is sure of their validity.

 Even when a message is valid, there are situations in which nodes may not be able to make a decision, like in the case of a double spend.